Best Mattress for Hot Sleepers in 2026

 Why memory foam is usually the culprit

-This is why "cooling gel-infused memory foam" exists as a marketing category.
-The gel does help some.
+On "cooling gel memory foam": The gel does help some.
 It conducts heat better than plain foam, so it dissipates faster.
 But it doesn't solve the underlying structural problem, which is that a thick all-foam mattress has no airflow.
-Gel infusion is an improvement on the worst case, not a solution.
+Gel infusion is an improvement on the worst case, not a solution for serious heat problems.

 What actually makes a difference

-Latex is also meaningfully cooler than memory foam.
+Latex.
+Latex is meaningfully cooler than memory foam.
 It doesn't have the same heat-absorption dynamic.
 Open-cell latex in particular allows air to move through the material.
 Even without a coil base under it, a latex mattress runs cooler than memory foam.

 What to actually buy